'Seaview celebration caps fairytale year for history-making NI'

 You have to remember, Northern Ireland's history-making success took place in the backdrop of empty stadiums.
 That made Monday's win all the more special, with more than 3,000 present to watch a comprehensive win to round out the most magical of years.

-Looking back to the play-off victory over Ukraine, it was the biggest moment of the players' lives, yet, bar their injured team-mates and some media, there was barely a soul there to witness it.
+Looking back to the play-off victory over Ukraine, it was the biggest moment of the players' lives - yet, bar their injured team-mates and some media, there was barely a soul there to witness it.

 But as the full-time whistle approached, the car horns blared and cheering outside the ground.
 It was a surreal, yet special moment and a new experience for all in the new normal.